-KUALA LUMPUR, Malaysia (AP) – Malaysia's football federation apologized Friday after Chelsea complained about anti-Semitic abuse directed at the club's Israeli midfielder Yossi Benayoun during a preseason friendly.
+KUALA LUMPUR, Malaysia (AP) – Malaysia's soccer federation apologized after Chelsea complained about anti-Semitic abuse directed at Israeli midfielder Yossi Benayoun during a preseason game.

-The Football Association of Malaysia did not admit the abuse occurred but said ''if such an incident did happen, we would like to apologize to the player ... and also to Chelsea FC.''
+The Football Association of Malaysia didn't admit the abuse occurred, but said Friday, ''if such an incident did happen, we would like to apologize to the player ... and also to Chelsea FC.''

 It said the abuse would have ''involved a small section of spectators.''

 Chelsea said Wednesday that anti-Semitic abuse was ''offensive, totally unacceptable and has no place in football.''